 - Peanut Butter + Banana Green Smoothie

-All you need to do to get it is sign up for my newsletter below, which I send once per quarter.
-(Note: If you’re reading this in your inbox, you’ll likely have to come through to the blog post to fill out the form.)
+All you need to do to get it is sign up for sweet little emails from me.
+They’re packed with all sorts of delicious things, including these smoothies!
 Already subscribed?
 No problem – the form will still work.
 Just fill it out once, hit submit, and when the fields go blank, check your inbox.

 Now it’s over to you.
 I’d love to hear…